MicrosoftDocs/Viva/Viva/connections/viva-connections-setup-guide.md

 2.	*Optional* - Develop your own custom cards using [Adaptive Cards](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension).

 **Permissions**
-- Site member (or higher) permissions to the home site site are required to create and edit dashboard content.
+Site member (or higher) permissions to the home site are required to create and edit dashboard content.